Helena enjoys looking for ways to save money and make money. She shares her findings with her readers.

 - 3g protein

-The label also features that there are no colors from artificial sources and that the biscuits do not contain any high fructose corn syrup.
+The label also says that there are no colors from artificial sources and that the biscuits do not contain any high fructose corn syrup.

-The ingredients list features quite a lengthy list of what is in the biscuits along with the warning that they do contain wheat which means they are not gluten free and they may contain milk products which means they are not vegan.
+The ingredients list features quite a lengthy list of what is in the biscuits along with the warning that they do contain wheat which means they are not gluten-free.
+They also may contain milk products which means they are not vegan.

 The cooking instructions are also on the back of the can on the label and are identical to other flavors of Grands in the same size can.

-Biscuits and gravy was the first thing that popped into my head for breakfast but I was really afraid that the sweet Hawaiian flavor wouldn't really fit in well with the gravy.
+Biscuits and gravy were the first things that popped into my head for breakfast, but I was really afraid that the sweet Hawaiian flavor wouldn't really fit in well with the gravy.
 In my mind, and this is just me, it just doesn't sound right.
-I love the rolls with gravy, but not a milk based gravy.
+I love the rolls with gravy but not a milk-based gravy.

 I decided on smoked sausage and egg breakfast sandwiches.
 It would be fast and easy to make, and the sweet Hawaiian flavor would definitely fit in with the smoked sausage and egg.

 The directions for cooking are the same as for the regular Grands line of biscuits so these don't require any special cooking time which is nice because I almost didn't read the instructions out of habit.
 When you cook something out of a can for over 20 years, you have a tendency to do that!

 Straight out of the can, the biscuits do have a sweeter smell to them that the regular line of Grands but I expected that.
 It's not so much the Hawaiian sweet roll scent but there is definitely a distinct difference.